 Dr. ERIC DING is an epidemiologist and nutritionist at Harvard School of Public Health.
 He is also Director of Epidemiology with Microclinic International, and a Soros Fellow.

 His work focuses on the intersection of global health and translational interventions for obesity/diabetes prevention, nutritional risk factors for chronic diseases, gender differences in risk factors, social networks on health behaviors, and social media technology for health.
 He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, The Lancet, and Health Policy.
-His 85+ publications have received over 5700 external citations.
-He is the co-Principal Investigator of several randomized controlled trials of social network interventions against obesity and diabetes in the U.S. and abroad.
+His 90+ publications have received over 6100 external citations (H-Index 30).
+He is Principal Investigator of several randomized controlled trials of social network interventions against obesity and diabetes in the U.S. and abroad.
 Altogether, his competitively awarded projects have been financed with over $10 million in funding.

 A Google Tech Talk keynote speaker, a World Economic Forum Global Shaper, he has also served as: consultant for the World Health Organization, adviser to the European Commission (EC), moderator and committee chair of the EC summit Diabesity, advisor to the Slovenian Ministry of Health, judge for the annual VH1 Do Something Awards, interviewer for the Soros Fellowship, and member of the Global Burden of Disease Project and US Disease Burden Collaboration.